Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 The game’s 16 action-packed missions will take your team to abandoned spaceships, planets, and space stations.
 Battling enemies will require proper planning, including setting up defensive positions, securing abandoned weaponry, and using grenades and futuristic weapons, which is fun.
 The tactical leeway given in this game makes it somewhat easier to defeat enemies.
 There’s also a stealth option that lets you sneak up on the enemy for a surprise attack.

 All in all, Line of Defense: Tactics is a great game and tactical RTS in its purest form.

 6. Total War: Battles

-The iOS adaptation of Total War: Shogun is stunning to say the least.
-This and Autumn Dynasty are some of the few historic RTS games available for iPhone.
+The iOS adaptation of Total War: Shogun is stunning, to say the least.
+This and Autumn Dynasty are some of the few historical RTS games available for iPhone.
 Brilliant graphics, an interesting plot, and the medieval Japanese setting are some of the highlights of this top-notch strategy title.